 - Un-pairing Livescribe 3 from a device or multiple devices (e.g. because your phone died).

-- New dot paper.
+- New dot paper for self-printing.

 - Ink cartridges are somewhat expensive and take a long time to arrive, so I have learnt how to unclog ballpoints in order to keep them going.
 Soaking them in isopropyl alcohol seems to have the best success rate.